mbohutinska/PolyplChapter/README.md

 test.splitVCFsNorepol(vcf_dir="polyplChapter", min_dp="8",mffg="0.2", mem="16", time_scratch='02:00:00', ncpu="12",overwrite=True, scratch_gb="1",keep_intermediates=False, use_scratch=True,scratch_path="$SCRATCHDIR", pops=['SUB','VEL','TIS','BAL'], print1=False)
 ``

-You can find the output of this initial step in the folder PartA and use it as an example dataset for the next steps.
+You can find the output of this initial step in the folder PartA and (after extracting them from .tar.gz to .txt) use it as an example dataset for the next steps.

 3a. calculate within population metrics - nucleotide diversity, Tajimas D,...